Examination

 Each thesis will be read by one of the two External Examiners.

-After the viva the Part II Examiners discuss the marks from the two internal examiners/assessors and agree collectively a mark out of 400.
+After the viva the Part II Examiners discuss the marks from the two internal examiners/assessors and agree collectively a mark.

 It must be stressed that in order to preserve the independence of the Examiners, you are not allowed to make contact directly about matters relating to the content of the exams or the marking of coursework.
 Any communication must be via the Senior Tutor of your college, who will, if he or she deems the matter of importance, contact the Proctors.
 The Proctors in turn communicate with the Chair of Examiners.
 If you have any queries about the Examinations or anything related to the Examinations, for example, illness, personal issues, please don’t hesitate to seek further advice from your College tutor, or one of the Department’s academic support staff.